Coronavirus: Another 88 cases on quarantined cruise ship Diamond Princess

 Many countries have already made arrangements to take their citizens home.
 On Monday the US evacuated 330 Americans who had been on board the ship, while 11 New Zealanders remain on board today.

-They have been offered the opportunity to be evacuated by Australia, with TVNZ reporting eight of them have taken up the offer.
+They have been offered the opportunity to be evacuated by Australia, with eight of them taking up the offer.

 They will be flown via Darwin to Auckland and will face a further two-week quarantine period - most likely at Whangaparaoa - when they get home.